-24 shows the average search time -layer storage orting the resources, the search time is bound to increase because the sorting algorithm time on the server.
-This experiment to observe how much difference.
-There one million resources in the databases.
-The processing time layer is very even if sort.
-Using 2 layers is very fast with ranking because layer 2 only spends time to process queriesor B-tree, as long as the number of pages to be queried is small, the query time will not be too long.
-However, ranking all the corresponding IDs, which is equivalent to access all the pages of matching resources, and then sort these IDs through LRV ranking algorithm. access all resource information in layer 2 when pages sort. third layer can take resource IDs and their values from memory directly.
-Ranking is fast in memory, except that some data may be to disk.
-Therefore, the time added in layer 3 is basically only ranking time, different from that of
+Fig. 24 shows the average Experiment 4 search times for three-layer storage when the search results are ranked and when they are unranked.
+When sorting the resources by rank, the search time is bound to increase because the sorting algorithm naturally takes more time on the server.
+This experiment was conducted to observe how much of a difference sorting makes for search time.
+There were one million resources in the databases for this experiment.
+The processing time with one layer is very high even if sorting by rank is not done.
+Using 2 layers is very fast with no ranking because layer 2 only spends time to process queries; for a B-tree, as long as the number of pages to be queried is small, the query time will not be too long.
+However, the addition of ranking requires extracting all the corresponding IDs, which is equivalent to accessing all the pages of matching resources, and then sorting these IDs through LRV ranking algorithm.
+So, accessing all resource information in layer 2 is slow when a large number of pages needs to be sorted.
+Adding the third layer speeds up ranked searching significantly because layer 3 can take resource IDs and their values from memory directly.
+Ranking is fast in memory, except that some data may need to be swapped to disk.
+Therefore, the time added in layer 3 is basically only ranking time, which is very different from that of layers 1 and 2.

-depend on the complete resource information in layer, layer always searched.
-For , the ID query and ID ranking mentioned here are completed before the IDs to
+Note that because layers 2 and 3 depend on the complete resource information stored in layer 1, layer 1 will always be searched eventually.
+For layers 2 and 3, the ID query and ID ranking mentioned here are completed before the IDs are passed to layer 1.

-6.3.5 Ranking
+6.3.5 Ranking Verification

-Experiment 5 test how much extra time is spent on ranking the resources in search result.
-25 and 26 are webpage screenshots search engine.
-The bottom shows the number of resources found.
-A long page means resources found.
+Experiment 5 was a test of how much extra time is spent on ranking the resources in the search results.
+Figures 25 and 26 are webpage screenshots of search results generated by our search engine.
+The bottom of the webpage shows the number of pages of resources found.
+A long list of pages means many resources were found.

 These search results displayed on the browser are ranked according to the LRV value of the resources.
-The higher the value, the higher the ranking. o verify the rank listthe number of references , the weight of publishers and the amount of positive feedback.
+The higher the value, the higher the ranking.
+To verify the rank list of a resource, we would measure the number of references that the resource has, as well as the weight of publishers and the amount of positive feedback.